Zutchey/FedoraPostInstallScript/README.md

 # FedoraPostInstallScript
-AMD GPUS ONLY!!
-NOT TESTED ON NON-AMD GPUS
+NOT TESTED ON NVIDIA OR INTEL GPUS!!!

 This is a script made by me for Fedora, and only Fedora, to be used post install.
 It is based on my own preferences of how I prefer my Fedora system.
 This script is made so that the user only has to give one input and the script does the rest.